-In those days I hadn’t read that many business books (my first university degrees were in mathematics and theoretical physics) and I can remember my excitement when I read Peter Senge’s description of the Beer Game and his visual explanation of what was happening using causal loop diagrams!
+In those days I had not read that many business books (my first university degrees were in mathematics and theoretical physics) and I can remember my excitement when I read Peter Senge’s description of the Beer Distribution Game and his visual explanation of what was happening using causal loop diagrams!

 The Fifth Discipline had a very profound influence on me then and essentially changed the direction in which I was heading personally and ultimately also that of our company.

-Business Dynamics contains a more detailed description of the Beer Game and I realised then already that it would be wonderful if we could use visual models and business games to help our clients find new ways to think about their business.
+Business Dynamics contains a more detailed description of the Beer Distribution Game and I realized then already that it would be wonderful if we could use visual models and business games to help our clients find new ways to think about their business.

-It took us much longer to get there than I thought it would, but today, almost two decades after first reading the Fifth Discipline and more than one decade after first reading Business Dynamics, I would like to present our version of the Beer Game.
+It took us much longer to get there than I thought it would, but today, almost two decades after first reading The Fifth Discipline and more than one decade after first reading Business Dynamics, I would like to present our version of the Beer Distribution Game.

 The game is normally played with four players, but we have created a single player version of the game which is also fun and provides a number of learnings.
 Give it a try and see if you can reach all the targets – in one of my next blog posts I will provide a detailed analysis of the game and the underlying dynamics.

 P.S: You can play the Beer Distribution Game at beergame.transentis.com.